drshahizan/research-design/profile/aprijunaidi/readme.md

 When I'm not immersed in academia or programming, you can find me on my YouTube channel, where I explore my creative side and share my hobbies with a wider audience.
 Feel free to connect with me and join me on this journey!

+### Skill

+- **Computer Science Trainer and Researcher**: I have extensive experience in teaching and researching various topics in computer science.
+- **Programming Languages**: I am proficient in several programming languages including Assembly, Basic, Python, C, PHP, and Arduino.
+I also have experience in IoT Programming.
+- **Typesetting**: I am skilled in using LaTeX for creating high-quality technical and scientific documents.
+- **Database Management System**: I have a solid understanding of database management systems and their applications.
+- **Hosting and Website Management**: I am experienced in managing web hosting and maintaining websites.

 **aprijunaidi/aprijunaidi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.